abnore/Minesweeper/README.md

 # Minesweeper
-Making minesweeper like the old Win98/2000 style using SDL2 and C.
+Making minesweeper like the old Win98/2000 style using pure C.
 This is a small personal project to learn C.

 <img src="/img/minedemo.jpg" alt="Example showing the graphics" width="300">